The Doctrinal Heading for this section of questions (Q2-3) is The Doctrine of Holy Scripture or The Divine Authority of the Scriptures

 Second, a harmony of the Standards is at the end of each study.
 As a side note, there are several published harmony studies and guidelines available and they vary in arrangement.
 It is somewhat difficult to harmonize the three documents, especially coming at it from the direction of the Shorter Catechism.

-Illustration by John Whitecross – #7 – “It was customary, in Cromwell’s time, for his soldiers to carry each a Bible in his pocket; among others, a profligate young man, who was ordered out to attack some fortress.
+Illustration by John Whitecross – #7 of 10 – “It was customary, in Cromwell’s time, for his soldiers to carry each a Bible in his pocket; among others, a profligate young man, who was ordered out to attack some fortress.
 During the engagement, a bullet had perforated his Bible, and gone so far as to rest opposite these words in Ecclesiastes; ‘Rejoice, 0 young man, in thy youth, and let thy heart cheer thee in the days of thy youth; and walk in the ways of thy heart, and in the sight of thine eyes: but know thou, that for all these things God will bring thee into judgement.’
 These words so appropriate to his case, powerfully affected his mind, and proved, by the blessing of God, the means of his conversion.
 He was to observe that the Bible had been the happy means of saving both his soul and his body.”

 John Whitecross – 1828